Rowmotion on $m$-Tamari and BiCambrian Lattices: -Tamari Lattices

 When $\nu=(\text{NE}^m)^n$, the lattice $\Tam(\nu)$ is precisely the $n$-th \dfn{$m$-Tamari lattice}, which we denote by $\Tam_n(m)$.
 When $\nu=(\text{NE})^n$, $\Tam(\nu)$ is the classical $n$-th \dfn{Tamari lattice}.
 Given relatively prime positive integers $a$ and $b$, let $\Tam(a,b)$ be the set of lattice paths from $(0,0)$ to $(a,b)$ that lie strictly above the line $y=(b/a)x$ except at their endpoints.
 We have $\Tam(a,b)=\Tam(\nu_{a,b})$ for an appropriately-chosen lattice path $\nu_{a,b}$, so we can view $\Tam(a,b)$ as a lattice.
 When $a=mn+1$ and $b=n$, we have $\nu_{a,b}=(\text{N}\text{E}^m)^n\text{E}$, and it is straightforward to check that $\Tam(a,b)$ is isomorphic to $\Tam_n(m)$.
 Thomas and Williams stated the following conjecture.

 \begin{conjecture}[\cite{ThomasWilliams}] If $a$ and $b$ are relatively prime positive integers, then the rowmotion operator $\row\colon\Tam(a,b)\to\Tam(a,b)$ has order $a+b-1$. \end{conjecture}

-In Theorem~\ref{cor:mainnuTamari}, we will determine the exact orbit structure of rowmotion on $\Tam_n(m)$, thereby settling and extending Conjecture~\ref{conj:ThomasWilliams} in the case where $a=mn+1$ and $b=n$.
-We will also formulate a stronger version of Conjecture~\ref{conj:ThomasWilliams} for arbitrary coprime $a$ and $b$ in Conjecture~\ref{conj:abCSP}.
+In \cref{cor:mainnuTamari}, we will determine the exact orbit structure of rowmotion on $\Tam_n(m)$, thereby settling and extending \cref{conj:ThomasWilliams} in the case where $a=mn+1$ and $b=n$.
+We will also formulate a stronger version of \cref{conj:ThomasWilliams} for arbitrary coprime $a$ and $b$ in \cref{THING2}.